Winchester Hospital Foundation Inc

 Overview

 Winchester Hospital Foundation Inc (EIN: 04-3399570) was designated tax-exempt in March 2015 and primarily engages in donor cultivation, solicitation, and stewardship to support Winchester Hospital, an award-winning community hospital founded in 1912 in Winchester, Massachusetts.
-The Foundation has grown significantly, with total assets increasing from $7.5 million in 2014 to $22.7 million in 2024.
-In FY 2024, the Foundation reported $6.5 million in total revenue, primarily from contributions ($5.5 million) and investment income ($1 million).
+The Foundation has grown significantly, with total assets of $17.1 million in FY 2023.
+In FY 2023, the Foundation reported total expenses of $2.6 million, primarily supporting the hospital's operations, capital needs, and community programmes.

-While the Foundation's primary purpose is supporting Winchester Hospital directly, the hospital operates a significant Community Health Grants program through its Community Benefits Department.
-This program makes grants to external nonprofit organizations, coalitions, and community groups serving the hospital's nine-town service area.
-The program is guided by the Community Benefits Advisory Committee (CBAC) and focuses on addressing health equity and community health priorities identified through regular Community Health Needs Assessments.
+While the Foundation's primary purpose is supporting Winchester Hospital directly, the hospital operates a significant Community Health Grants programme through its Community Benefits Department.
+This programme makes grants to external nonprofit organisations, coalitions, and community groups serving the hospital's nine-town service area.
+The programme is guided by the Community Benefits Advisory Committee (CBAC) and focuses on addressing health equity and community health priorities identified through regular Community Health Needs Assessments.

 Funding Priorities